 Use the amounts given in these instructions as a rough guide.
 If you find the resulting tea too weak, add more tea leaves; if it is too strong, reduce the amount of leaves used.
 Similarly, try increasing or decreasing the steeping times.

 The video below shows an alternative brewing method, called the gongfu style, which uses more tea leaves and a much shorter steeping time.
 Using this method, you can get 6-8 infusions out of your leaves.
-A tea press (like this one) is used in the video, but the gongfu method is traditionally employed with an yixing or a gaiwan.
+A tea press (like these) is used in the video, but the gongfu method is traditionally employed with an yixing or a gaiwan.

 My personal recommendation is the Keemun Hao Ya from Teavivre.
 Hao Ya is the highest grade and this one is both excellent and still affordable.
 Teavivre also has a standard Keemun, which is one grade lower than a Hao Ya and thus also slightly less expensive.

 For an even higher quality tea, check out Teavivre’s Keemun Mao Feng.
 This special qimen variety is considered one of the world’s four best black teas.